Updates on Embiid, George, Sixers' injuries ahead of matchup with Pistons

 “The swelling’s gone down a bit,” Sixers head coach Nick Nurse said of Embiid’s bothersome knee following his team’s practice Friday.
 “Still some soreness there.
 That’s about all I can say.”

 Paul George, who’s been out since suffering a left knee bone bruise on Nov.
 20 in Memphis, participated fully in practice.
 He’d said Tuesday that he aimed to return “within the next week” and appears to be on track.
-As of Friday afternoon, the Sixers had not yet given George an official status for their Saturday night matchup with the Pistons.
+The Sixers officially listed George as questionable for their Saturday night matchup with the Pistons.

 Get top local stories in Philly delivered to you every morning.
 Sign up for NBC Philadelphia's News Headlines newsletter.